saiyamvora13/vesabooks/replit.md

 **Accessibility & Contrast**: All UI components maintain proper color contrast in both light and dark modes.
 Dialog/Sheet close buttons explicitly use `text-gray-900 dark:text-gray-100` to ensure visibility on all backgrounds.
 Button variants (outline, ghost) include explicit `text-foreground` color classes to prevent white-on-white or invisible icon issues.

+**iOS Safari Stability**: The flipbook viewer uses static viewport height (`vh`) instead of dynamic viewport height (`dvh`) on mobile to prevent container resizing when Safari's address bar hides/shows during page navigation.
+The fullscreen button is conditionally hidden on iOS devices as the Fullscreen API is not supported by Safari.
+Image and text pages use consistent vertical centering to prevent alignment shifts during page transitions.

 ### Technical Implementations
 The frontend is built with React 18, TypeScript, Vite, Wouter, TanStack Query, Shadcn/ui, Radix UI, and Tailwind CSS.
 The backend uses Node.js Express.js with TypeScript, Drizzle ORM for PostgreSQL, and a middleware-chain.
 Key features include an Admin Platform, email/password authentication with Passport.js, multilingual support (5 languages), a three-act story structure system, and a Progressive Visual Reference Chain for character consistency across illustrations.
 Image style consistency is maintained through user selection from 10 professional illustration styles.